If you’re thinking about filing a personal injury claim in Georgia, it helps to get a basic understanding of the state laws that could come into play.

-Suppose that you’re going through an intersection when you’re hit by a driver who ran a red light.
+You’re driving through an intersection when you’re hit by a driver who ran a red light.
 You were traveling 10 miles per hour above the speed limit at the time.
-It’s finally determined that the other driver was 90 percent at fault for the accident, and you were 10 percent at fault.
+It’s determined that the other driver was 90 percent at fault for the accident, and you were 10 percent at fault.
 Georgia’s modified comparative fault rule reduces your damages by an amount that is equal to the percent of fault assigned to you.
 Here, if your damages equal $10,000, you’ll receive $9,000, or $10,000 minus $1,000 representing the 10 percent of fault assigned to you.
 Note that you will not be able to recover anything at all if your share of fault for the accident meets or exceeds 50 percent.

-In Georgia, the courts are required to apply the comparative fault rule in injury cases where both parties are found to share the fault.
-Don’t be surprised, however, if the issue also comes up in insurance settlement negotiations.
+In Georgia, courts are required to apply the comparative fault rule in injury cases where both parties are found to share the fault.
+Don’t be surprised, however, if the issue also comes up in injury settlement negotiations with an insurance adjuster.

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
-In Georgia however, a specific statute (Ga.
-Code Ann. § 51-2-7) makes anyone "who owns or keeps a vicious or dangerous animal" liable if they allow the animal to run free and injure someone.
+In Georgia however, a specific statute (Georgia Code section 51-2-7) makes anyone "who owns or keeps a vicious or dangerous animal" liable if they allow the animal to run free and injure someone.
 The statute specifies that a "vicious" animal could simply be one that the law requires be kept on a leash, so mere violation of a leash law could give rise to liability in Georgia if someone is injured by the off-leash animal.
 Learn more about dog owner liability for bites and other injuries.